-Please note that admission is only possible in person at the Admissions Office from July 12, 2021 to September 5, 2021.
-Admission to a Bachelor's Programme after the general admission period (extension period) is only possible in legally stipulated exceptional cases.
+Please note that you must also have completed your Programme-PRe-Phase by then.
+Please note that admission is only possible in person from July 11, 2021 to September 12, 2021 at the Admissions Office.
+Admission to a Bachelor's Programme after the general admission period (extension period until October 31,2022) is only possible in legally stipulated exceptional cases.

 At TUW Barrier-free you will find general information to support your studies.
-The team also helps us with the admission procedure.
+The team also helps us with the Programme-PRe-Phase.

 The Programme-PRe-Phase is intended to serve all prospective students as a decision-making aid for a degree Programme, as well as preparation for entry into the chosen degree Programme.
 This phase is no a selection tool.

 - Complete TISS application

 - Online survey and feedback on knowledge status (Programme-PRe-Phase)

 - Complete educational documentation (a query of statistical data on the social background of applicants)